-Rescuers bring eighth person out of Thai cave on second day of rescue - witness
+Eight boys brought out of flooded Thai caves in 'immense' two days of rescue

-CHIANG RAI, Thailand (Reuters) - Rescue workers in Thailand brought out four people on Monday from a flooded cave where 12 boys and their soccer coach were trapped for more than two weeks, apparently taking the total number rescued to eight.
+CHIANG RAI, Thailand (Reuters) - Rescue workers in Thailand on Monday brought four boys safely out of a labyrinthine flooded cave complex where a 12-member soccer squad and their coach were trapped for more than two weeks, taking the total number rescued to eight.

+The mission to save all the trapped could take three or four days, officials have said, a race against the clock with heavy rain expected this week which would again flood the tunnels with fast-flowing, rising water.

-A Reuters witness near the Tham Luang cave in the northern province of Chiang Rai saw medical personnel carrying four people out of the cave to waiting ambulances over the course of the day.
+A Reuters witness near the Tham Luang caves in the northern province of Chiang Rai saw medical personnel carrying four people to waiting ambulances over the course of the day.

+“The whole world is watching,” said dessert vendor Jitt Thongnuk, 56, at an intersection near the hospital where the boys have been taken, adding that his business was suffering because roads had been blocked to make way for ambulances.

+“But I’m happy this is happening.
+My losses are little in comparison.”

-The rescue operation was launched on Sunday and four boys were brought out that day.
+The dramatic and dangerous rescue was launched on Sunday and four boys were brought out that day.
 They were in good condition in hospital, officials said.

-A fifth boy was brought out earlier on Monday, a navy official said, and three more were seen being brought out over subsequent hours.

-Reuters could not confirm the identity of the three people brought out in the evening and the chief of the rescue mission, Narongsak Osottanakorn, declined to comment, saying a news conference would be held later on Monday.
+“As of now, eight people have left the cave,” a rescue official told Reuters.
+The official declined to be identified as he was not authorised to speak to the media.

+The Thai navy SEAL unit, which has been overseeing the rescue, confirmed on its Facebook page that the total number of boys brought out was eight.

+“The rescue has been immense,” said volunteer helper Somjit Saenset, 56.
+“I’m so happy the children came out safely.
+I want to send my moral support for all involved” in the rest of the mission.

-The “Wild Boars” soccer team and their coach got trapped on June 23 when they set out to explore the vast cave complex after soccer practice, when a rainy season downpour flooded the tunnels.
+The “Wild Boars” soccer team and their coach became trapped on June 23 when they set out to explore the vast cave complex after soccer practice, when a rainy season downpour flooded the tunnels.

 British divers found the 13, huddled on a muddy bank in a partly flooded chamber several kilometres inside the complex, on Monday last week.

-The dangerous bid to rescue the boys - aged between 11 and 16 - got going again hours earlier on Monday after a break to replenish oxygen supplies and make other preparations deep inside the cave complex.
+Efforts to rescue the boys - aged between 11 and 16 - got going again on Monday after a break to replenish oxygen supplies and make other preparations deep inside the cave complex.

-Authorities have said the mission could take three or four days to complete.
-It is a race against the clock with heavy rain expected in coming days, which would again dangerously flood the tunnels with fast flowing, and rising, water.

-The rescue team went into the cave to resume the operation at 11 a.m.
-(0400 GMT), Narongsak told a news conference earlier, adding he expected good news.

 Thirteen foreign divers and five members of Thailand’s elite navy SEAL unit make up the main team guiding the boys to safety through narrow, submerged passageways that claimed the life of a former Thai navy diver on Friday.

-Narongsak said that the “same multinational team” that went into the cave on Sunday to retrieve the first four boys was deployed on Monday.
+The head of the rescue mission, Narongsak Osottanakorn, said that the “same multinational team” that went into the cave on Sunday to retrieve the first four boys was deployed on Monday.

-He did not say how many boys the team hoped to bring out on Monday.

 On Sunday, divers held the first four boys close to bring them out, and each had to wear an oxygen mask to enable normal breathing, authorities said.

-Narongsak said rescuers had to tighten a guide rope as part of their preparations for the second phase of the rescue on Monday.
+Narongsak said rescuers had to tighten a guide rope as part of their preparations for Monday’s operation.

 Interior Minister Anupong Paojinda told reporters the four boys rescued on Sunday were in good health in hospital but did not give details.
 There was no word on the condition of any of the people brought out on Monday.

+Prime Minister Prayuth Chan-ocha went to the cave to inspect the rescue operation, with navy rescuers giving him a rousing cheer.

 Authorities have not confirmed the identity of the first four boys rescued.
-Some of the boys’ parents told Reuters they had not been told who had been rescued and that they were not allowed to visit the hospital.
+Some of the parents told Reuters they had not been told who had been rescued and that they were not allowed to visit the hospital.

-Narongsak said the first four rescued boys had not been identified out of respect for the families whose sons were still trapped, adding that the boys were being kept away from their parents due to fear of infection.
+Narongsak said the rescued boys had not been identified out of respect for the families whose sons were still trapped, adding that the boys were being kept away from their parents due to fear of infection.

 “The four children are well at Chiang Rai Prachanukroh hospital.
-But they still need to be kept away from their parents and others due to fear about infection,” he said.
+But they still need to be kept away from their parents and others,” he said.

 Medical teams previously said concerns included hypothermia and an airborne lung infection known as “cave disease”, which is caused by bat and bird droppings.